mora9715/better-backlight/README.md

 - Automatic keyboard backlight control.
 - Automatic detection of supported backlit keyboard devices.

+## How it works

+The service listens to input device events through the `evdev` interface.
+When user activity is detected, the service enables the keyboard backlight through sysfs led management interface.

+If no user activity is detected for a period of time, the service disables the keyboard backlight.

 ## Installation

 The service is provided as an RPM package.
 The latest release can be found in